Ujjwal9495/Hospital-er-dashboard-excel/README.md

 ---

-Feel free to clone, explore, or extend this dashboard.
+Feel free to  explore this dashboard.
 Contributions and suggestions are welcome! ency Room Dashboard** built using **Microsoft Excel 2019**.
 This project leverages **PivotTables**, **charts**, and **slicers** to visualize patient data, monitor trends, and provide insights into admission status, wait time, satisfaction, gender distribution, and departmental referrals.